The Impact of Market Fluctuations on Teva Pharmaceutical Industries Limited's (TEVA) Stock

 Sponsored

-The average price point forecasted by analysts for Teva Pharmaceutical Industries Limited (TEVA) is $10.19, which is $1.96 above the current market price.
-The public float for TEVA is 1.09B, and currently, short sellers hold a 1.40% ratio of that floaft.
-The average trading volume of TEVA on April 27, 2023 was 9.01M shares.
+The average price predicted for Teva Pharmaceutical Industries Limited (TEVA) by analysts is $10.19, which is $1.46 above the current market price.
+The public float for TEVA is 1.10B, and at present, short sellers hold a 1.39% of that float.
+On May 01, 2023, the average trading volume of TEVA was 8.98M shares.

 TEVA) stock’s latest price update

-Teva Pharmaceutical Industries Limited (NYSE: TEVA) has experienced a decline in its stock price by -0.24 compared to its previous closing price of 8.23.
-However, the company has seen a fall of -3.30% in its stock price over the last five trading days.
+The stock of Teva Pharmaceutical Industries Limited (NYSE: TEVA) has increased by 2.46 when compared to last closing price of 8.52.
+Despite this, the company has experienced a 4.55% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 11/21/22 that Teva Pharmaceutical Names Richard Francis as CEO

 Analysts’ Opinion of TEVA